openreferral/hsds_example_profile/README.md

 1. Edit your Profile by defining changes in the `profile/` directory, and/or write your documentation inside `docs/` directory.
 2. Ensure that you've generated your Profile schemas using the HSDS Schema Tools.
-3. Build your documentation locally either to check it, or for hosting elsewhere
+3. Build your documentation locally either to check it, or for hosting elsewhere.
-4. (Optional) push your changes to a repository readable by [Read The Docs](https://about.readthedocs.com/features/), w
+4. (Optional) push your changes to a repository readable by [Read The Docs](https://about.readthedocs.com/features/).

 This assumes that you have done everything required in previous steps to set up the environment.
 If you have not done so, please go back and do this.